 Economists Forecast Stephen Moore Wouldn't Be Good For Fed Post

-President Trump's pick for a powerful post on the Federal Reserve is drawing mounting criticism from economists of all stripes.
+President Trump's pick for a powerful post on the Federal Reserve Board is drawing mounting criticism from economists of all stripes.

-Trump said Friday he plans to nominate Stephen Moore, a campaign adviser and conservative pundit, to serve on the Fed's board of governors.
+Trump said on Friday that he plans to nominate Stephen Moore, a campaign adviser and conservative pundit, to serve on the Fed's Board of Governors.

-"I have known Steve for a long time — and have no doubt he will be an outstanding choice," Trump tweeted.
+"I have known Steve for a long time — and have no doubt he will be an outstanding choice!"
+Trump tweeted.

 The IRS is trying to collect more than $75,000 in back taxes from Moore, according to tax lien records first reported by The Guardian.
 Moore is disputing the tax.